 After setting up, go back to the main interface and click the "Convert" button to start converting Spotify music for Virtual DJ.
 DRmare will automatically download and convert your selected tracks.
 When the process finishes, you can find the converted Spotify songs by clicking the "Converted" icon or locating them in the output folder you set.
 Now you can import the downloaded Spotify music into Virtual DJ and start mixing.

 Step 1.
-Locate Your Music: Open the folder on your computer where DRmare saved the converted music files.
+Locate Your Music: Open the folder on your computer where DRmare saved the converted Spotify music files.
 Keep this location in mind.

 Step 3.
 Navigate and Add Folder: Click on "Drives" and use the Virtual DJ browser to navigate through your computer's drives and folders until you find the folder containing your newly downloaded Spotify tracks.